 They say food has a language of its own, and in Malaysia, it certainly does.
 Immerse yourself in a smorgasbord of international cuisines from China, Hong Kong, India, Thailand, and of course, the native dishes of Malaysia.
 Whether it’s a five ringgit roti canai from the local mamak or a delicious chicken char kway teow from a Chinese hawker, it's sure to be a sensation to remember.

-Ready to have one of the most rewarding experiences of your life?
+It's time to have one of the most rewarding experiences of your life.
+Grow into an evolved, more professional version of yourself and fast track your career—

 This article was contributed by SOLS 24/7, an NGO based in Asia focused on providing educational programs for underserved communities in Cambodia, Timor Leste, Malaysia, Laos, and India.